freemealsaf/fmaf-cms/content/donate/index.md

 layout = "donate"
 +++

+## Betterworld

+You can donate with Betterworld below.
+They don't charge a processing fee like Paypal does.

+{{< betterworld >}}

 ## Paypal

-If you need to donate with Paypal for some reason, you can click the button below.
+If you prefer Paypal, you can click the button below.

 {{< paypal >}}